microbuilder/LPC824_MotorShieldv2_Drivers/README.md

 # Supported Motor Types

 At present, **DC motors** (standard toy DC motors, DC vibration motors, etc.) and **Servo motors** are supported via helper functions.
-DC motors are controlled by the PCA9685 PWM driver, which is driver via I2C, and servo motors are driven from a PWM signal generated via the SCTimer peripheral on the LPC824.
+DC motors are controlled by the PCA9685 PWM driver, which is driven via I2C, and servo motors are driven from a PWM signal generated via the SCTimer peripheral on the LPC824.
 See the documention in the root folder for further information.

 The following motors were tested during developent: